 - a.
 Legal Name: Enter your organization's legal name as it appears in your SAM registration.
 This is the organization with the authority to apply directly for funding in this program.
 If you have an organizational unit that will be carrying out the project, be sure that it is specified as the organizational unit on the IMLS Supplementary Information Form. - b.
-Address: Enter your legal applicant's address as it appears in your SAM registration.
+Address: Enter your legal applicant's address as it appears in your SAM registration. - c.

-- c.
 Web Address: Enter your web address. - d.
 Type of Applicant: Select the code that best characterizes your organization from the menu in the first dropdown box.
 Leave the other boxes blank. - e.
 Employer/Taxpayer Identification Number (EIN/TIN): Enter the EIN or TIN assigned to your organization by the Internal Revenue Service. - f.
-Organizational DUNS: Enter your organization's D-U-N-S® Number received from Dun and Bradstreet. - g.
+Organizational UEI: Enter your organization's Unique Entity Identifier (UEI).
+If your organization's SAM registration is active, you can find your assigned UEI in your SAM record.
+If you cannot locate your UEI, contact the Federal Service Desk at www.fsd.gov or 1-866-606-8220. - g.
 Congressional District: Enter your organization's congressional district.
 Use the following format: two-letter state abbreviation, followed by a hyphen, followed by a zero, followed by the two-digit district number.
 For example, if the organization is located in the 5th Congressional District of California, enter "CA-005."
 For the 12th Congressional District of North Carolina, enter "NC-012."
-For states and territories with "At Large" Congressional

-Districts-that is, one representative or delegate represents the entire state or territory-use "001," e.g., "VT-001."
+For states and territories with "At Large" Congressional Districts-that is, one representative or delegate represents the entire state or territory-use "001," e.g., "VT-001."

 If your organization does not have a congressional district (e.g., it is located in a U.S. territory that does not have districts), enter "00-000."
-To determine your organization's district, visit the House of Representatives website by clicking here and using the "Find Your Representative" tool.
+To determine your organization's district, click here to visit the House of Representatives website and use the "Find Your Representative" tool.